connervieira/Cortex/DOCUMENTATION.md

 ### Controlling

-Controlling the linked Predator Fabric instance is extremely simple.
-The steps below assume Predator Fabric is not already running.
+Controlling the linked Predator instance is extremely simple.
+The steps below assume Predator is not already running.

-1. On the main Cortex dashboard, click the "Start" button to start Predator Fabric.
+1. On the main Cortex dashboard, click the "Start" button to start Predator.
 2. If auto-refresh is enabled, you should see the heart-beat status update within a few seconds.
     - If auto-refresh is disabled, you should manually refresh the page after a few seconds instead.
     - Do not click the "Start" button multiple times rapidly, since this can cause multiple instances to be launched.
-3. Once Predator Fabric is running, you'll be able to see diagnostics regarding it's status, the plates that have been recently detected, and any errors that may have been reported by the instance.
+3. Once Predator is running, you'll be able to see diagnostics regarding it's status, the plates that have been recently detected, and any errors that may have been reported by the instance.
     - At this point, the web interface can be closed without stopping the instance.
 4. To stop the instance, simply press the "Stop" button on the main dashboard.
-    - This button will stop all Python processes, even if multiple instances of Predator Fabric were inadvertently launched.
+    - This button will stop all Python processes, even if multiple instances of Predator were inadvertently launched.

 ### Views

 The main dashboard has 3 separate views.

-- The "Control" view shows the time since the last heart-beat was issued by the Predator Fabric instance.
+- The "Control" view shows the time since the last heart-beat was issued by the Predator instance.
     - A heart-beat is issued at the end of each processing cycle, and is used to indicate to external programs, like Cortex, that the instance is alive.
 - The "Plates" view shows all license plates that last detected, if any.
     - License plates are displayed in a list, along with all of the available guesses and confidence levels.
 - The "Errors" view shows any errors reported by the instance.
-    - To clarify, errors shown here relate to the Predator Fabric instance itself, not Cortex.
+    - To clarify, errors shown here relate to the Predator instance itself, not Cortex.

 ## Management

-Cortex allows you to manage Predator Fabric administratively from the web interface.
+Cortex allows you to manage Predator administratively from the web interface.

 ### Configuration